rossta/rossta.github.com/source/blog/2019-01-01-reasons-to-choose-vue.js-in-2019.html.md

 vue create my-project
 ```

 This past year, the Vue core team re-wrote their command line interface from the ground up, resulting in Vue CLI 3.
-It's designed in such a way to promote best practices and a full-featured default Webpack configuration that should be easier to extend without making it difficult to upgrade, i.e., "no need to eject."
+It's designed in such a way to promote best practices and a full-featured default webpack configuration that should be easier to extend without making it difficult to upgrade, i.e., "no need to eject."
 Vue CLI provides a ton of useful additional features, including an interactive project initialization wizard (available through the terminal or a web-based UI), a plugin system to support generators and configuration for community add-ons, and the ability to specify alternative build targets, like web components or as libraries.

 ### 3. Friendly learning curve